ToshioCP/Rake-tutorial-for-beginners-en/sec3.md

 ```

 This directory task creates a directory "a/b/c".
-If the parents directories b and a don't exist, create them too.
+If the parent directories "b" and "a" don't exist, create them too.

-You can also use this to create the dst directory.
+You can also use this to create the "dst" directory.

 ```ruby
 sources = FileList["src/*.txt"]